jlyons210/botc/README.md

 ## Roadmap

-- Separate bot persona configuration that is injected into the main system prompt (`OPENAI_SYSTEM_PROMPT`).
-Will allow easier bot behavior configuration than requiring modification to a pretty detailed prompt.
 - Follow hyperlinks and summarize pages into conversation context.
 - Image generation using DALL-E 3.
 - Timer for responding if no other users are active in chat.